 A: Yes, after you activate your subscriber benefits with your Microsoft account.
 You can then add a work account to your subscription on the My Account page.
-That way, you can use this work account with your subscriber benefits in Visual Studio Team Services and Microsoft Azure, if your subscription includes these benefits.
+That way, you can use this work account with your subscriber benefits in VSTS and Microsoft Azure, if your subscription includes these benefits.
 You get the same level of benefits whether you use a work account or a Microsoft account.
 Find out how to add a work account to your MSDN subscription.

 A: When you sign in for the first time, we ask you for some extra information so that we can personalize your experience.
 If our Terms of Service have changed since you last signed in, you might be asked to agree and confirm that your information is up-to-date.